Crypto-Spartan/RPRP/README.md

 # RPRP
-Rapid Packet Recovery Protocol - uses forward error correction (FEC) to recover dropped packets on the receiving end of a connection
+Rapid Packet Recovery Protocol - *AKA RP squared* - uses forward error correction (FEC) to recover dropped packets on the receiving end of a connection

 ## ** Currently in active development **